 • Fatigue: Persistent, extreme tiredness or fatigue that doesn’t improve with rest can be an early sign of some cancers.

-• Pain: Continuous or recurring pain in a particular area, which doesn’t improve with usual treatments, may warrant further investigation.
+• Pain: Continuous or recurring pain in a particular area, that doesn’t improve with usual treatments, may warrant further investigation.

 • Changes in the skin: Changes in the size, shape, color, or texture of moles or the appearance of new skin lesions should be checked by a doctor, as they could indicate skin cancer.